- How We Help

 Our free resources help you stay informed and educated about mental health, brain development, and childhood trauma as well as how KVC Hospitals is working toward building healthier communities.

-It is estimated that 2 out of 3 youth will be exposed to childhood trauma before the age of 16.
-Traumatic childhood experiences impact how a child views him or herself and responds to the world.
-Trauma impacts important regions of the brain responsible for problem-solving, emotion regulation and memory.
-Years of research show that some of the worst health and social problems arise from traumatic childhood experiences.
+It is estimated that 2 out of 3 youth will be exposed to trauma before the age of 16.
+Traumatic childhood experiences impact how a child views themself and how they respond to the world around them.
+Trauma impacts significant regions of the brain responsible for problem-solving, emotion regulation and memory.
+Examples of traumatic childhood experiences include:

 Childhood Trauma Has Lifelong Effects

-With a trauma-informed approach, a child’s treatment is focused on providing safe environments, practicing self-regulation and cognitive processing skills, and identifying resources to support the children as they transition back to their home community.
+With a trauma-informed approach, a child’s treatment is focused on providing safe environments, practicing self-regulation and cognitive processing skills, and identifying resources to support the child as they transition back to their home community.

 - Partnered with The Annie E. Casey Foundation, Child Trends, and Dr. Glenn Saxe of New York University to launch one of the largest longitudinal studies in the U.S. on the impact of trauma-informed care

 - Member of the Mid-America Regional Council’s trauma initiative, Trauma Matters